theicfire/makefiletutorial/src/index.md

 blah.c:
 	echo "int main() { return 0; }" > blah.c # Runs first
 ```

+If you delete `blah.c`, all three targets will be rerun.
+If you edit it (and thus change the timestamp to newer than `blah.o`), the first two targets will run.
+If you run `touch blah.o` (and thus change the timestamp to newer than `blah`), then only the first target will run.
+If you change nothing, none of the targets will run.
+Try it out!

 This next example doesn't do anything new, but is nontheless a good additional example.
 It will always run both targets, because `some_file` depends on `other_file`, which is never created.
 ```makefile